 In this sense, nonviolence is not passive-nor is it a naive belief in converting the opposition-nor is it a "safe" method of protest, immune from repression.
 Rather, it is based on a different understanding of where people's power really lies.
 By acting disobediently, people learn to withhold, rather than surrender, their cooperation.
 When a group of people recognize this-as the "untouchables" of India did with Gandhi's help-the result is massive noncooperation and obstruction involving the use of social, economic and political power.

-The authorities are able to wield power because masses of people passively obey, and because they have the violent means for suppressing dissent police, National Guard, prison guards.
-A

-The conventional view of political few disobey and are punished, keeping

-Yet there are chinks in this armor. up of human beings whose cooperation is essential.
-A nonviolent approach undercuts the police rationale for violence and reveals to neutral parties the extent to which the system relies on violence and force.
+The authorities are able to wield power because masses of people passively obey, and because they have the violent means for suppressing dissentpolice, National Guard, prison guards.
+A The conventional view of political few disobey and are punished, keeping Yet there are chinks in this armor.
+Power is seen as something people have.
+First, the repressive apparatus is made up of human beings whose cooperation is essential.
+A nonviolent approach undercuts the police rationale for violenceand reveals to neutral parties the extent to which the system relies on violence and force.
 When dissent grows and brings force to bear, it astronomically raises the cost of continuing violence against it, until it becomes infeasible and the system breaks down.

-WWW.DIRECTACTION.ORG WWW.DIRECTACTION.ORG
+WWW.DIRECTACTION.ORG